caboodle-tech/highlight-js-lite/README.md

 HLJSL is a simple wrapper for the [highlight.js](https://github.com/highlightjs/highlight.js) library and is designed to be a drop-in solution with minimal or no configuration required.
 Out of the box HLJSL provides:

-- Automatic code highlighting for `<pre><code>` blocks using WebWorkers for performance.
+- Automatic code highlighting for `<pre><code>` blocks using a Web Worker for performance.
 - Automatic line numbers for `<pre><code>` blocks which can be disabled according to preference.
-- Automatic `pre` padding (left-padding) correction allowing you to indent `<pre><code>` blocks just like any other code in your source files; view this pages source for examples.
+- Automatic `pre` padding (left-padding) correction allowing you to indent `<pre><code>` blocks just like any other code in your source files; view the source of the [demo page](https://caboodle-tech.github.io/highlight-js-lite/) for examples.
 - Copy code to clipboard button with built-in language (i18n) support.
 - Light and dark theme support with the ability to easily build your own theme.

 ## Usage

-HLJS comes precompiled and can be added to your site by downloading the [latest release](https://github.com/caboodle-tech/highlight-js-lite/releases) and following these steps:
+HLJS comes precompiled and can be added to your site by including the appropriate files from the `dist` folder to your site: Include the `hljsl.min.css` and `hljsl.min.js` files in the `<head>` of your pages.
+Do not add the `hljs.min.js` file (notice the lack of `l` after `hljs`) this will be loaded by the Web Worker when needed.

-1. Extract (unzip) the files and place them into a directory within your project.
-Do not split up the files, they must stay together in the same directory.
-2. In the `<head>` of your sites pages add a `<script>` tag to load the `hljsl.min.js` file and then a `<link>` tag to load the `hljsl.min.css` file.
-3. Make sure to place all the code you want to be auto highlighted inside `<pre><code>` blocks.
-Enjoy!

-The precompiled version of HLJSL uses the light and dark StackOverflow theme.
+The precompiled version of HLJSL uses a modified version of the light and dark StackOverflow theme.
 If you would like to compile HLJSL with a different theme the process is fairly simple and is covered in the [Compile With a Different Theme](#compile-with-a-different-theme) section below.

 For greater control over HLJSL there are configuration options you can modify covered in the next section.
 See the [public methods](#public-methods) section if you would like to use HLJSL manually or in conjunction with your own application.